 Stay near the Ducal Palace at Hotel Casa Poli, a contemporary design hotel with clean lines, earth tones, pops of color and geometric furniture.

 Perhaps the world's most well-known (and hotly debated) work of art, the “Mona Lisa” is Leonardo da Vinci's masterpiece.
 Painted sometime between 1503 and 1519, when da Vinci was living in Florence, it is famous for being so alluringly enigmatic.

 No one knows who the woman in the painting is or what exactly she’s half-smiling about.
 Theories have been tossed around for centuries (is it a feminized self-portrait?
 Leonardo’s mother?), but none have ever been proven.

 In any case, this is one of the most visited, written about, sung about and talked about artworks of all time.

 Where to See the “Mona Lisa”

 The “Mona Lisa” lives at the spectacular Louvre in Paris, France, the largest art museum on the planet.
-One note of caution: though the Louvre houses an embarrassment of artistic riches, the “Mona Lisa” is most popular all, and can become swarmed with visitors.
-Try to go during Paris’ off season, November to March.
+One note of caution: though the Louvre houses an embarrassment of artistic riches, the “Mona Lisa” is the most popular all, and can become swarmed with visitors.
+Try to go during Paris’ off-season, November to March.

 Stay at Le Roch Hotel and Spa, a boutique city hotel overlooking the Rue Saint-Roche.
 This street, festooned with Paris' classic wrought-iron balconies, leads directly to the Louvre.